-- 49. (1) All money received from, or on behalf of, a client shall be held as client funds in accordance with this Part unless such money relates exclusively to an activity of the investment firm which is not a regulated financial service. - (2) For the purposes of this Part, an investment firm is deemed to hold client funds where- - (a) the funds have been deposited on behalf of a client of the investment firm to a third party client asset account with a third party or a relevant party in the name of the investment firm or of a nominee, and - (b) the investment firm has the capacity to effect transactions on that third party client asset account. - (3) Client funds received from, or on behalf of, a client shall be deposited into a third party client asset account without delay, and in any event not later than one working day after the receipt of such client funds. - (4) Where an investment firm deposits client funds with a qualifying money market fund, the units in that qualifying money market fund shall be held in accordance with the requirements for holding and depositing client financial instruments. - (5) Where an investment firm receives client funds from, or on behalf of, a client, the investment firm shall, as soon as practicable after receiving those client funds, send to the client a receipt in writing for those client funds, except where the client funds are received by electronic transfer or in settlement of a specific contract. - (6) Where an investment firm receives from, or on behalf of, a client, money that is comprised of a mixture of client funds and other money, the investment firm shall first pay all of the client funds and other money into a third party client asset account and thereafter shall, without delay, transfer out of, or withdraw, from the third party client asset account the other money.
+50. (1) All money received from, or on behalf of, a client shall be held as client funds in accordance with this Part unless such money relates exclusively to an activity of the investment firm which is not a regulated financial service.

+(2) For the purposes of this Part, an investment firm is deemed to hold client funds where-

+- (a) the funds have been deposited on behalf of a client of the investment firm into a third party client asset account with a third party or a relevant party in the name of the investment firm or of a nominee, and - (b) the investment firm has the capacity to effect transactions on that third party client asset account.

+(3) Client funds received from, or on behalf of, a client shall be deposited into a third party client asset account promptly, and in any event not later than one working day after the receipt of such client funds.

+(4) Where an investment firm deposits client funds with a qualifying money market fund, the units in that qualifying money market fund shall be held in accordance with the requirements for holding and depositing client financial instruments.

+(5) Where an investment firm receives from, or on behalf of, a client, money that is comprised of a mixture of client funds and other money, the investment firm shall first pay all of the client funds and other money into a third party client asset account and thereafter shall, promptly, transfer out of, or withdraw from, the third party client asset account the other money.

-- (7) If an investment firm receives or identifies at any stage that it is holding money where- - (a) it is not clear if that money is client funds, or - (b) there is insufficient documentation to identify the client who owns such money, the investment firm shall, first pay the money into a third party client asset account and within 5 working days of the initial receipt of such money, or identifying that it is holding money where subparagraphs (a) or (b) apply, either identify the client concerned or return the money.
+(6) If an investment firm receives or identifies at any stage that it is holding money where-

+- (a) it is not clear if that money is client funds, or - (b) there is insufficient documentation to identify the client who owns such money, the investment firm shall promptly investigate and identify whether the money is client funds, including the client concerned and during such investigation and until such time as the money is confirmed not to be client funds and withdrawn, treat such money as client funds.

-- (8) Where client funds are deposited with a third party the investment firm shall review the arrangements for the holding of client funds with that third party- - (a) as against the criteria set out in paragraphs 3(3) and 3(4) of Schedule 3 to the MiFID Regulations, - (b) if there is any material change to the relationship with the third party which affects the manner by which clients funds are held, and - (c) in any event, at least on an annual basis. - (9) An investment firm shall not hold client assets without the prior written approval of the Bank.
+(7) Where client funds are deposited with a third party, the investment firm shall review the arrangements for the holding of client funds with that third party-

+- (a) as against the criteria set out in paragraphs 3(3) and 3(4) of Schedule 3 to the MiFID Regulations, - (b) if there is any material change to the relationship with the third party which affects the manner by which clients funds are held, and - (c) in any event, at least on an annual basis.